by Rosenbaum + Aleph Zero

 Awards RIBA Award for International Excellence 2018 and RIBA International Emerging Architect for Aleph Zero

 The Children’s Village provides boarding accommodation for 540 senior school children at the Canuanã School.
-Run and funded by the Bradesco Foundation, which owns the second largest bank in Mexico, it is one of forty schools providing education for disadvantaged local children.
-The foundation owns a large farm in a remote area of the Tocatins Region, where this school is based, and provides accommodation for farm workers, teachers and 840 children, with numerous school buildings, a refectory and a small hospital.
+Run and funded by the Bradesco Foundation, it is one of forty schools providing education for disadvantaged local children.
+The foundation owns a large farm in a remote area of the Tocantins Region, where this school is based, and provides accommodation for farm workers, teachers and 840 children, with numerous school buildings, a refectory and a small hospital.